Projects in the City of Muncie

 Estimated Cost: $3.4 million

-Size: Dozens of luxury condos ranging from 1500 t0 4000 sq. ft.
+Size: 32 market price apartments ranging from 1000 to 4000 sq. ft.

 Location: Downtown on the site of the former Delaware County Courts and Justice center